Coronavirus information for applications

 What should I include in my application?
 What we're doing now is so different to our normal way of working!

-We can still look at making longer-term grants during this uncertain period (many of our grants are made over three years) but if we were able to fund your organisation with a longer-term grant we would fully expect that your use of our funding would change over time, in response to changing circumstances and priorities.
+We can still look at making longer-term grants during this uncertain period (many of our grants are made over three years) and if we were able to fund your organisation with a longer-term grant we would fully expect that your use of our funding would change over time, in response to changing circumstances and priorities.

 We will continue with our relational approach to grant making: making grants by building a relationship and developing a conversation with those applicants who progress to the second stage of our application process.
 Once a grant is agreed that conversation will continue, meaning that we can agree together how funds can best be used over the course of the grant.